|

 are not meant to substitute for an on-campus experience and degree.

-area is when we talk about degrees and course credits, which is
+when we talk about degrees and course credits, which is why

 The

-training for corporations around the world.
-The materials are developed
+postgraduate training for corporations around the world.
+The

-by the Business School and delivered via UNEXT.com,
+materials are developed by the Business School and delivered via

-from which the B-School gets royalties and a possible equity stake
+B-School gets royalties and a possible equity stake in the

-Knowledge Ventures, a unit formed by the University to oversee the
+Digital Knowledge Ventures, a unit formed by the University to

-marketing of new media content, oversaw a deal between the Institute
+oversee the marketing of new media content, oversaw a deal between

 to provide consumer education and mini-courses.
 "It helps extend